filipelsilva/dotfiles/README.md

 ### tmux.conf

-This config uses `xclip` to manage the clipboard, to make it seamless between other programs and tmux (vim does not use it by default, but there are keybinds to use it when needed, as I feel it's better to separate those clipboards).
+This config uses `tpm` to add some plugins, most importantly navigation between tmux and vim seamlessly.
 The theme is the default one, with a slight modification to the right side of the status bar.
-Also, it only appears if more than one tab is open.
-The pane border status only appears if there is more than one pane.
+There is not much to say, it's simple but very effective.

 ### screenrc